pinya/doc-turbolinks/README.md

 Usage
 -----
-Add `gem 'doc-turbolinks', require: 'turbolinks'` to your Gemfile Everything else as usual.
+Add `gem 'doc-turbolinks', '~> 3.0.1',  require: 'turbolinks'` to your Gemfile

-Turbolinks 5 is a ground-up rewrite with a new flow, new events, but the same core idea.
-It's available at [turbolinks/turbolinks](https://github.com/turbolinks/turbolinks).
-This repository remains available for existing applications built on what we now call Turbolinks Classic.
+Another moment, that `jquery.turbolinks` gem include original `turbolinks` gem as dependency.
+To resolve this issue `jquery.turbolinks.coffee` placed in this gem.
+So, please remove, `gem 'jquery-turbolinks'` from your `Gemfile`

 Turbolinks
 ----------